Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 This essay, The Emptiness You Feel Is Not The Problem, is the companion piece to A Dog Trying Not To Be A Dog.

-It is also the sixth in a septology inspired by the distinction Empty And Meaningless: I am indebted to Leonie Colman and to Tamara "Tammy" Saitowitz and to JeanneLauree Olsen who inspired this conversation.
+It is also the sixth in an octology fleshing out the distinction Empty And Meaningless: I am indebted to Leonie Colman and to Tamara "Tammy" Saitowitz and to JeanneLauree Olsen who inspired this conversation.

 In these extraordinarily unthinkable days of worldwide stay-homes and lockdowns, there's a lot of doing nothing going on.
 What's interesting about that (if you tell the truth about it) is how doing nothing doesn't come easy to us human beings.
 By "... doing nothing doesn't come easy ..."
 I mean doing nothing may at best seem like a regrettable waste of time, and at worst we experience it as outright uncomfortable.
 But wait!
 It's just doing nothing, yes?
 Shouldn't only doing something be uncomfortable?
 Doing nothing should be comfortable, easy.
 What is it then, about doing nothing that can be uncomfortable for us?
 I assert it could be a simple matter of identification - indeed, of mis-identification.
 Allow me to expand.